AAAALEX-XIANG/IT-Project-Team-23/README.md

 6. Move static components of frontend to src/main/resources/static
 7. Move index.html to src/main/resources/template
 8. Run the Spring Server, the server listens on [port 8080] with the frontend component built
+9. Now the Spring Server is well prepared to be built and deployed in Heroku